sekerniv/reversi-coding-task/README.md

 ### Bot Tournament
 In the final stage of the project, a bot tournament will be organized.
 All students will have the opportunity to pit their bots against each other, play Reversi, and compete for the top spot.

-Note: The instructions provided to the students for each part will contain detailed explanations and requirements for each task, allowing them to gradually build their Reversi game and bot.
+Note: The instructions provided to the students for each part contains detailed explanations and requirements for each task, allowing them to gradually build their Reversi game and bot.